b-studios/choicecalculus/README.md

 include "filename"
 ```
 Depending on the context in which `include` appears determines how the file is processed.
 So using `include` in expression position like `3 + include "foo"` requires the file foo to only contain an expression.

+[1] Martin Erwig, Klaus Ostermann, Tillmann Rendel, and Eric Walkingshaw.
+2013.
+Adding configuration to the choice calculus.
+In *Proceedings of the Seventh International Workshop on Variability Modelling of Software-intensive Systems* (VaMoS '13).
+ACM, New York, NY, USA, , Article 13 , 8 pages.
+DOI=[10.1145/2430502.2430520](http://doi.acm.org/10.1145/2430502.2430520)